 Acupuncture for Sports Injury Training

-Course designed to deepen ability to examine, diagnose and treat all types of musculo-skeletal pain.
+The course is designed to deepen the ability to examine, diagnose and treat all types of musculoskeletal pain.
 Focusing on acupuncture treatment and palpation skills, as well as soft tissue techniques to use alongside acupuncture.
 Including examination of joints to ascertain the cause of pain, Diagnosis – from both Western and Chinese perspective and Treatments – based on traditional Chinese Medicine.

 Who is it for?